iqrf/iqrf-gateway-daemon/src/Documents/02-Design/DbFeature.md

 If set to false, the application **iqrfgd2** behaves as previous versions with respect to drivers load (provisory load drivers).
 If set to true, all phases of feature are processed at start-up.

 ## Info API
-Component **JsonIqrfInfoApi** provides JSON API to get iformation about all nodes implementing standard Sensor and BinaryOutput (Dali and Ligth support is not ready yet).
+Component **JsonIqrfInfoApi** provides JSON API.
+It allows explicit starting of Enumeration (even if not configured to start at starup).
+It has requests to get information about all nodes implementing standard Sensor and BinaryOutput (Dali and Ligth support is not ready yet).
 The component uses **IIqrfInfo** interface implemented by **IqrfInfo** component.
 It is the very first implementation and may be changed significantly in future (set and names of messages, filter/select options, etc)
+- infoDaemon_StartEnumeration.json
 - infoDaemon_GetBinaryOutputs
 - infoDaemon_GetSensors